TechGrounds-Cloud8/cloud8-QuincyTjia/08_Project_01/Design Document.md

 The next step to do is to make a NACL for the Subnets in the Webserver VPC.
 It should have the Ingress and Egress HTTP and HTTPS traffic allowed.
 I also have to add a ACL for the managementserver.
 It should have at least for now have a Ingress and Egress SSH traffic allowed.
 I finished the code and the ACL's where added, however I couldn't access my webserver.
 So I had to find a solution to get access to it again (Ephemeral port).
 After a while I managed to fix the problem and now I can access my webserver again.

+# S3

+14-07-2022: The next step to do is to make a storage solution where I can store bootstrap/post-deployment scripts.
+I choose to make a S3 bucket where I can store the scripts (user data).
+So I had to find out how to create a S3 bucket first.
+It was pretty easy to create a basic bucket, now I need to place my userdata in the bucket instead of hardcoded in my code.
+When the webserver will start it will need to read the userdata, but this userdata will be stored in the S3 bucjet.
+I will need to find out how to make this work.
+I had to make a new directory which I called assets.
+In that dir can I place the userdata script.
+After a while of researching I managed to write the code to put a object (userdata) in the S3 Bucket.
+The next step to do is to make sure that the webserver can access the userdata which is stored in the S3 Bucket.
+I managed to make a code which used the .sh file from my bucket to use as userdata.
+When I want to access the webserver it say access denied, so I have to figure out why (Permissions?).

+When I deleted my stack the S3 bucket wasn't deleted, so I had to add a few extra lines of code to make sure the S3 bucket is automatically deleted when the stack is destroyed.

+15-07-2022: I had to fix the issue why I cannot access my webserver, so I began by fixing that.